 Transportation:

 Hospitals and surgery centers require you to have a designated driver before going through with surgery.
 This person will need to check you in, pick you up, and drive you home from surgery.
-Many hospitals will refuse your operation if you do not have a designated care person and will refuse to let you leave the hospital after surgery without that person present.
+Many hospitals will refuse your operation if you do not have a designated care person and will not let you leave the hospital after surgery without that person present.
 Public transportation or rideshare services will not fill this requirement.
 If you can’t find reliable transportation, consider reaching out to the Trans@UCSB group chat.

 7.